PostHog/posthog.com/contents/handbook/growth/growth-engineering/growth-sessions.md

 * Then work through each hypotheses.
 Answer each hypothesis by looking at the data and write up any actions (for example, experiments we want to run).

 ### After the meeting
-* 2 weeks afer the meeting, we run a growth sprint planning session to retrospect on what got done and to confirm what we're doing next
+* 2 weeks after the meeting, we run a growth sprint planning session to retrospect on what got done and to confirm what we're doing next
 * 4 weeks later, we re-run the entire meeting.
 You may end up carrying some hypotheses from session to session (ie if they're blocked or lower priority).

 ## Attendees